MueezMughal/UBC_Solar/README.md

 - Incorporated **mass balance calculations** to verify data accuracy and detect inconsistencies in real time
 - Collaborated with both **Field and Exploitation engineers** to align technical functionality with user needs and plant workflows
 - Conducted a **case study** following a lightning strike event, using the dashboard to locate **50 m³/hr of missing emulsion (~\$18,000/hr)** in under five minutes
-- Presented the final system and workflow results to a **cross-disciplinary audience of ~100 engineers**, receiving adoption recommendations for future pad and plant integrations
+- Presented the final system and workflow results to a **cross-disciplinary audience of ~100 technical professionals**, receiving adoption recommendations for future pad and plant integrations

 ## Technologies Used
 `PI Vision` • `Excel` • `Fluid Mass Balance` • `Process Flow Visualization` • `P&ID Interpretation` • `Production Engineering` • `Data Analytics`